OMA Guidelines Bundle

 Page 5 of 9

-6 Measurements Treatment Ketogenic Diet (Keto or Modified Atkins Diet) The Ketogenic Diet is illustrative of a carbohydrate-restricted nutritional intervention that promotes utilization of fat for energy and generates ketosis, which may reduce hunger.
-Encouraged Discouraged • The induction phase allows no more than 20 grams of carbohydrate per day from non-starchy vegetables and leafy greens; encourages adequate protein, and higher proportion of dietary fat to reduce insulin levels and generate a state of nutritional ketosis. • The ongoing weight loss phase allows a wider variety of vegetables, seeds and nuts, and low-glycemic fruits (i.e., strawberries and blueberries). • The pre-maintenance phase, after the goal weight is achieved, allows carbohydrate intake to be slowly increased - provided weight gain does not occur. • In the maintenance phase, 60–90 grams of carbohydrates per day is allowed if weight and health benefits are maintained, which may allow legumes, whole grains, and fruits. • All phases encourage a balance of saturated, monounsaturated, and polyunsaturated fatty acids.
-Avoid: • Ultra-processed and ref ined foods • Foods with a high glycemic index/glycemic load • Foods rich in trans fatty acids In all but the maintenance phase, limit: • Cereals, breads, and grains • Dairy products, except cheese • Starchy vegetables • Most f ruits Advantages Disadvantages • May contribute to clinically meaningful weight loss in patients with overweight or obesity • May reduce hunger • Lower carbohydrate food intake will typically result in lower postprandial glucose and insulin levels • If associated with weight loss, a ketogenic diet may improve glucose metabolism with improved insulin sensitivity, reduced fasting glucose, and reduced fasting insulin levels • May lower diastolic blood pressure • May reduce triglyceride and increase high density lipoprotein cholesterol levels • Ketonemia may help treat seizures • Possible patient-specif ic adjunct to multifactorial therapy for certain kinds of cancers • May increase low density lipoprotein (LDL) cholesterol levels, sometimes substantially so in patients with genetic hypercholesterolemia • An increase in LDL cholesterol with the ketogenic diet may be mitigated by consumption of polyunsaturated fats versus saturated fats • May not improve insulin sensitivity in patients not experiencing weight loss • May cause transient fatigue and mild decrease in mental cognition upon start of a ketogenic diet • Effects upon physical exercise performance are inconsistent
+Ketogenic Dietary Pattern The Ketogenic Diet is illustrative of a carbohydrate-restricted intervention that promotes utilization of fat for energy and generates ketosis, which may reduce hunger.
+Encouraged Considerations • Induction phase: ≤20 grams of carbohydrate per day from non-starchy vegetables and leafy greens and adequate protein to reduce insulin levels and generate a state of nutritional ketosis. • Ongoing weight loss phase: Wider variety of vegetables, seeds and nuts, and low- glycemic whole fruit (i.e., strawberries and blueberries). • Pre-maintenance phase: Once goal weight is achieved, allow carbohydrate intake to be slowly increased while monitoring for weight regain. • Maintenance phase: 60–90 grams of carbohydrates per day if weight and health benefits are maintained, may include legumes, whole grains, and whole fruits. • All phases encourage a balance of saturated, monounsaturated, and polyunsaturated fatty acids.
+Vitamin and fiber supplementation depending on patient requirement Avoid: • Ultra-processed and ref ined foods • Foods with a high glycemic index/glycemic load • Foods rich in trans fatty acids In all but the maintenance phase, limit: • Cereals, breads, and grains • Dairy products, except cheese • Starchy vegetables • Most f ruits Advantages Disadvantages • May contribute to clinically meaningful weight loss in patients with overweight or obesity • May reduce hunger • Lower carbohydrate food intake will typically result in lower postprandial glucose and insulin levels • If associated with weight loss, a ketogenic diet may improve glucose metabolism with improved insulin sensitivity, reduced fasting glucose, and reduced fasting insulin levels • May lower diastolic blood pressure • May reduce triglyceride and increase high density lipoprotein cholesterol levels • Ketonemia may help treat seizures • Possible patient-specif ic adjunct to multifactorial therapy for certain kinds of cancers • May increase LDL cholesterol levels, sometimes substantially so in patients with genetic hypercholesterolemia • An increase in LDL cholesterol with the ketogenic diet may be mitigated by consumption of polyunsaturated fats versus saturated fats • May not improve insulin sensitivity in patients not experiencing weight loss • May cause transient fatigue and mild decrease in mental cognition upon start of a ketogenic diet • Effects upon physical exercise performance are inconsistent

 Articles in this issue